ST2Projects/lemmy-media-scraper/README.md

 A Go-based tool for scraping and downloading media (images, videos, and other files) from Lemmy instances.
 Features intelligent deduplication using content hashing and comprehensive metadata storage.

+> [!WARNING]
+> This project is almost entriely vibe-coded as an experiment.
+It works and I've reviewed the code but be careful...

 ## Features

 - **Multi-instance support**: Connect to any Lemmy instance